Amber-MD/cpptraj/README.md

 * Andrew Simmonett (National Institutes of Health) Code for the reciprocal part of the particle mesh Ewald calculation.

+* Christina Bergonzo (National Institute of Standards and Technology, Gaithersburg, MD) Fixes and improvements to nucleic acid dihedral angle definitions (DihedralSearch).

 #### Various Contributions
 * David A. Case (Rutgers University, Piscataway, NJ, USA)